bellobambo/bellobambo/README.md

 - 🔭 I’m currently working on Express.js
 - 🌱 I’m currently learning Jest & Unit Testing
-- 👯 I’m looking to collaborate with like-minded developers and explore more
+- 👯 I’m looking to collaborate with like-minded developers and explore more in tech
-- 🤔 I’m looking for help with docker
 - 📫 How to reach me: bellobambo21@gmail.com